JJMingG/complete-javascript-course/README.md

-# My JavaScript Course Material
+# My JavaScript Course

+### Disclaimer:

 This repo contains the files that I am using for my Udemy JavaScript course.
 Note that the only files I will be manipulating are the files in the 'starter' folder of each section.
 These will show my progress in this course as well as samples of my code in JavaScript.

+Also note that I am not simply copying the instructor's videos.
+Code written throughout the lessons act as notes as well as a big unary code that covers each subsection.
+I like my notes to explain things in detail even if I already know the information.
+Many of these concepts, I have already learned through other courses but I will still work through them as if I am learning them for the first time.

 Below contains the original information for this ReadMe from my Udemy course professor.

 ________________________________________________________________________________________________________________________

 # Course Material and FAQ for my Complete JavaScript Course